Mail Code: 94305-2022

 While Hemingway and Fitzgerald were flirting with the expatriate avant-garde in Europe, Hurston and Faulkner were performing anthropological field-work in the local cultures of the American South.
 Focus on the tremendous diversity of concerns and styles of four writers who marked America's coming-of-age as a literary nation with their multifarious experiments in representing the regional and the global, the racial and the cosmopolitan, the macho and the feminist, the decadent and the impoverished.

 AMSTUD 147J.
 Studies in Music, Media, and Popular Culture: The Soul Tradition in African American Music.
 3-4 Units.

-The African American tradition of soul music from its origins in blues, gospel, and jazz to its influence on today's r&b, hip hop, and dance music.
-Style such as rhythm and blues, Motown, Southern soul, funk, Philadelphia soul, disco, Chicago house, Detroit techno, trip hop, and neo-soul.
-Soul's cultural influence and global reach; its interaction with politics, gender, place, technology, and the economy.
-Pre-/corequisite (for music majors): MUSIC 22.
+1960s and 70s Black music, including rhythm and blues, Motown, Southern soul, funk, Philadelphia soul, and disco.
+Its origins in blues, gospel, and jazz to its influence on today's r&b, hip hop, and dance music.
+Soul's cultural influence and global reach; its interaction with politics, racism, gender, place, technology, and the economy.
+Synchronous and asynchronous remote learning, with class discussions, small-group activities, guest presenters, and opportunities for activism.
+Pre-/co-requisite (for music majors): MUSIC 22.
 (WIM at 4 units only.).

 Same as: AFRICAAM 19, CSRE 147J, MUSIC 147J, MUSIC 247J